-Below are our five picks of the five locations to get the best angle on the harbour.
+Below are our five picks of the five locations to get the best angle on the harbor.
 Make it even more special by turning up for the Symphony of Lights.
-This grand light and laser spectacular gives the harbour a special shine at night.
+This grand light and laser spectacular gives the harbor a special shine at night.

 The Avenue of Stars Promenade

-The Avenue of Stars offers outstanding and unobstructed views over Hong Kong Island’s a swathe of Hong Kong Harbour and the skyscrapers beyond.
-You can stroll along this sea front promenade from the Star Ferry Pier to the Intercontinental Hotel and enjoy premium Kodak moments along the way.
-Most of the jaw dropping photos you see of Hong Kong Harbour and the skyline splashed across coffee table books were taken here.
+The Avenue of Stars offers outstanding and unobstructed views over Hong Kong Island’s swathe of Hong Kong Harbour and the skyscrapers beyond.
+You can stroll along this seafront promenade from the Star Ferry Pier to the Intercontinental Hotel and enjoy premium Kodak moments along the way.
+Most of the jaw-dropping photos you see of Hong Kong Harbour and the skyline splashed across coffee table books were taken here.

 Highly recommended for those who want to see the shiny crowns of Hong Kong’s skyscraper city, the Peak also affords excellent views over the Harbour.
 Walk around the path that circles the Peak to see the whole of Hong Kong and the South China Sea spread out before you.
 This is also the best spot for night views of Hong Kong.
 You'll find thousands of twinkling skyscrapers laid out at your feet.

-Believe it or not Hong Kong’s Victoria Harbour was once a bustling fishing port clogged by trawlers, junks and just about anything else that could float.
-Today, titanic sized tankers and city sized ocean liners rule the harbour waves.
-For a traditional sense of the harbour's colonial past try the Causeway Bay Typhoon Shelter around the Noon Day Gun.
-Here the water is swamped by a forest of masts from the nearby Hong Kong yacht club and you can still watch small sampan’s weave their way through the crowded waters to sell freshly caught fish to passers by.Continue to 5 of 5 below.
+Believe it or not, Hong Kong’s Victoria Harbour was once a bustling fishing port clogged by trawlers, junks, and just about anything else that could float.
+Today, titanic-sized tankers and city-sized ocean liners rule the harbor waves.
+For a traditional sense of the harbor's colonial past try the Causeway Bay Typhoon Shelter around the Noon Day Gun.
+Here the water is swamped by a forest of masts from the nearby Hong Kong yacht club and you can still watch small sampan’s weave their way through the crowded waters to sell freshly caught fish to passers-by.

 If all of the above sounds a little too active, try a cocktail at the Intercontinental’s Lobby Lounge.
 Here you'll have the view laid out for you in widescreen.
 Perched on an upper floor of the hotel, the panorama from the Lobby Lounge is nothing short of spectacular.
-The commanding location means cocktails come in at a budget threatening $15 or more (that’s US dollars)...so sip slowly.
+The commanding location means cocktails can be expensive...so sip slowly.

-If you fancy a room with a view, Hong Kong's hotels are only too happy to help out and several properties can be found on the waters edge.
-Check out our Top Five Hong Kong Hotels with a Harbour View to enjoy breathtaking views in the city without ever taking off your dressing gown.
+If you fancy a room with a view, Hong Kong's hotels are only too happy to help out and several properties can be found on the water's edge.